-• Select both Surfaces defining the bolt and drag and drop the surface mesh dataset Plane Stress Quads from the Stress Quads from the selected features.
+Select both Surfaces defining the bolt and drag and drop the surface mesh dataset Plane Stress Quads from the Treeview onto the selected features.

 Modifying the mesh on the bolt

 A new line mesh is required for the lines representing the surfaces of the bolt.